BioHealth Sciences (BHS)

 BHS 323, ^MICROBIAL INFLUENCES ON HUMAN HEALTH, 3 Credits

-How microorganisms contribute in beneficial and detrimental ways to human health.
-Emphasis on microbial contributions to cancer, gut health, chronic infection and autoimmune diseases.
-This course is part of the Writing Intensive Curriculum for the BioHealth Sciences major.
-(Writing Intensive Course)
+Explores how microorganisms contribute in beneficial and detrimental ways to human health.
+Emphasizes microbial contributions to cancer, gut health, chronic infection and autoimmune diseases.

 Available via Ecampus